Collaboration in the Workplace

 Numerical means are very diverse, in a closed environment (intranet, training platform) or open (Internet, social networks):

 - Communication tools: instant messaging, corporate social networks

 - discussion forums, audio or video chat, telephone, videoconferencing

-- Shared creation tools such as wikis allowing writing to several or shared blogs or even pages created on social networks
+- Shared creation tools such as wikis allow writing to several shared blogs or even pages created on social networks

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.